IRL pivots into virtual event calendar In Remote Life – TechCrunch

 Hopefully, IRL will take a more serious swing at helping friends realize they’re free at the same time and can hang out.
 While Down To Lunch failed in this space, now Facebook Messenger and Instagram are exploring it with their auto-status feature, and location apps like Snap Map and Zenly could adapt to share not just where you are, but if you have the intention to hang out.

 Facebook did launch a standalone Events calendar app back in 2016, but later paired down the calendaring features, folded it in with restaurant recommendations and renamed it Local.
-“As big as Facebook is, it can only do so many things insanely well” Elman says of his old employer.
+“As big as Facebook is, it can only do so many things insanely well,” Elman says of his old employer.
 “They could do more [on Events], but it’s never been the juggernaut like photos.”

 Shafi is happy to have the opportunity in such a foundational space.
-He describes the concept of the calendar as one he’s sure will outlive him, so it’s worth the effort to make it social no matter how long it takes — though I’m sure his investors like Goodwater Capital, Founders Fund, Kleiner Perkins, and Floodgate hope it’ll find a way to monetize eventually.
+He describes the concept of the calendar as one he’s sure will outlive him, so it’s worth the effort to make it social no matter how long it takes — though I’m sure his investors like Goodwater Capital, Founders Fund, Kleiner Perkins and Floodgate hope it’ll find a way to monetize eventually.

 Revenue could come in the form of selling access to events through the app, or letting promoters and local businesses pay for enhanced discovery.
 For now, though, IRL is building a deeper connection with event and content publishers with the upcoming launch of its free Add To Calendar button they can build into their sites and emails.
 Elman says several services charge for these buttons that integrate with Apple and Google’s calendars, but IRL hopes giving them away will help fill its app with things to do, whatever that might be.

-“Our tagline is ‘live your best life’.
+“Our tagline is ‘live your best life.’
 It’s not judgmental.
 If your best life is playing video games on your couch with your homies, we don’t judge you for that.”